Gibsonville, North Carolina

 Gibsonville ("City of Roses") is a town in both Alamance and Guilford counties in the U.S. state of North Carolina.
 Most of Gibsonville is situated in the Greensboro-Winston-Salem-High Point Combined Statistical Area and the eastern portion is in the Burlington, North Carolina Metropolitan Statistical Area, encompassing all of Alamance County.
-According to the 2020 Census, the population of Gibsonville was 8,971.
+According to the 2020 census, the population of Gibsonville was 8,971.

 History

-Before 1851, no official town of Gibsonville existed, only a few buildings supporting local farmers and some gold seekers.

-Joseph Gibson (1785-1857), whose father established farming and gold mining operations there as early as 1775, was a local farmer who provided grading services in 1851 for the newly formed North Carolina Railroad (NCRR) Company.
+Joseph Gibson (1785-1857), whose father established farming and gold mining operations in Gibsonville as early as 1775, was a local farmer who provided grading services in 1851 for the newly formed North Carolina Railroad (NCRR) Company.
 Shortly afterwards Gibsonville began to emerge as a commerce center.

 The first train arrived on October 9, 1855, and the depot was named Gibson Station in his honor.
 On February 18, 1871, the state legislature issued a charter officially establishing the Town of Gibsonville.

 Gold mining played a minor role here when deposits were discovered on Gibson Hill (or Gold Hill) south of town in the early 1800s.
-In 1888, the Chifar Consolidated Gold Mine Company began crushing ore at a mine a half mile south of the depot in Gibsonville.
+In August 1899 the Chifar Consolidated Gold Mine Company began crushing ore at a mine a half mile south of the Gibsonville depot.

 The town cemetery is located in that area, but no graves have yielded gold.
 Captain Billy Gilmer owned one of the first stores in town built before 1860, supplying farmers and miners.
 His wooden general store was at the corner of Main Street and Piedmont Street where Reno's Pizza is now.
 Several wooden saloons were also located downtown during the frenzied gold mining days, making Gibsonville a rough and ready town with few restrictions.

 The Depot Greens served as a holding area for livestock and agricultural goods being shipped out on the railroad, which was the primary economic purpose of Gibsonville.
 In 1886, a local self-taught entrepreneurial mill builder, Berry Davidson, constructed the steam powered Minneola textile mill on Railroad Avenue.
 Subsequently, he built the Hiawatha textile mill on Eugene Street in 1893.
 Together, these mills transformed Gibsonville from an agricultural shipping station into a vibrant small town with an industrial base.